sphinx-doc/sphinx/doc/config.rst

 .. confval:: epub_tocdup

-   This flag determines if a toc entry is inserted again at the beginning of it's nested toc listing.
+   This flag determines if a toc entry is inserted again at the beginning of its nested toc listing.
 This allows easier navigation to the top of a chapter, but can be confusing because it mixes entries of different depth in one list.
 The default value is ``True``.